vivek0240/gplayforAndroid/Notes-for-Android-6.0.md

 This patch is included by default in Cyanogenmod sources, but not in AOSP.

 For 6.0 the GoogleTTS is part of all the packages, because SetupWizard seems to demand this in some situations.
+If you use a [[gapps-config|Advanced-Features-and-Options#the-gapps-config-file]] file make sure to include it in your installation!